History of WMUR-TV in Timeline

 1994: WMUR Affiliates with Fox

-In 1994, WMUR became both a primary and secondary affiliate of Fox.
-They also launched three low-powered repeaters in the northern portion of New Hampshire.
+In 1994, WMUR became both a primary and secondary affiliate of Fox and also launched three low-powered repeaters in northern New Hampshire.

 May 1995: W38CB Launched

-In May 1995, W38CB, a third translator sharing the Cannon Mountain transmitter site with WMUR-LP, was launched and always aired ABC programming.
+In May 1995, a third translator, W38CB, was launched in Littleton, sharing the Cannon Mountain transmitter site with WMUR-LP.
+This translator always aired ABC programming.

-On October 8, 1995, WMUR became the first television station in the country to develop a significant Internet presence, including streaming newscasts and posting supplemental information.
+On October 8, 1995, WMUR became the first television station in the country to develop a significant Internet presence.

-In 1995, WMUR purchased land and a building at its current location to construct a new broadcast center.
+In 1995, WMUR purchased land and a building at its current location to construct a state-of-the-art broadcast center.

 In January 1996, WMUR moved to its new 80,000-square-foot state-of-the-art broadcast center.